jakobnissen/julia_bio_phdcourse/exercises/fastx/exercise.md

 * Q 3.2.3: How big a fraction of the reads contain only A, C, G or T in their sequences?

-### Exercise 3.3: Kmers
+### Exercise 3.3: Make a kmer spectrum
-Search the BioSequences.jl documentation on the Internet to find out how to get kmers from a biosequence.

-For this exercise, let's consider 21-mers (of type `DNAMer{21}`).
+For this exercise, let's consider 21-mers (of type `DNAKMer{21}`).

 * Q 3.3.1: How many total 21-mers in the _M. abscessus_ file begin with `AAA`?
-Remember to count both sequences and their reverse complement.
+Remember to count both the 21-mers and their reverse complement.

 A "canonical" kmer is the lexographically smallest of a kmer and its reverse-complement.
 In all the following exercises, consider only canonical kmers.
 _Hint: See the function `canonical`_